-The Food and Drug Administration recently approved transcatheter mitral-valve repair with MitraClip for patients who develop heart failure symptoms and moderate-to-severe or severe functional mitral regurgitation.
+The Food and Drug Administration approved transcatheter mitral-valve repair with MitraClip for patients who develop heart failure symptoms and moderate-to-severe or severe functional mitral regurgitation.

 Functional mitral regurgitation is distinct from degenerative mitral regurgitation, the indication MitraClip was originally approved to treat in 2013.

 “With functional mitral regurgitation, the leaflets are anatomically normal but the heart muscle is not,” said Peter Mason, MD, MPH, interventional cardiologist and MCW faculty member.

 The heart muscle can become damaged from ischemic causes, as well as nonischemic causes, such as viral infections or certain infiltrative diseases.
 Leakage of blood backward through the mitral valve into the heart’s left atrium can cause heart failure symptoms, including shortness of breath, fatigue and swelling of the legs.

 The expanded indication for MitraClip treatment will build on experience the Froedtert & MCW health network has in using MitraClip in patients with primary or degenerative mitral regurgitation.